xiachufang/BlackCookbook/objc/statusmenu/README.md

 ========================
 This create by editor(Emacs), use .h, .m, Info.plist and Makefile.

-It show a sample app without any window but a main menu.
+It show a sample app without any window but a status bar menu.

-The first menu while become app menu, so the app name will override menu title.
+The app menu and the window menu while become the status bar menu's submenu.

 I make it support arc.